ansys/pyensight/doc/source/calc_functions.rst

         2 = cross-flow component direction parallel to wall

     * - grad
-      - -1 = flags the computing of the velocity-magnitude
+      - -1 flags the computing of the velocity-magnitude gradient via four-point interpolation
-        gradient via 4-point interpolation.

-        vector variable = Grad(velocity magnitude),
+        vector variable = Grad(velocity magnitude)

 .. note::
-    Boundary layer (``BL_*``) calculator functions are not supported for Server of Server (SoS) decomposition.
+    Boundary layer (``BL_*``) functions are not supported for Server of Server (SoS) decomposition.

 .. _BL_DistToValue: